CorsoSource/IgnitionCodegen/README.md

     --input-spec /path/to/openapi.yaml \
     --output ./test
 ```
-(Do not forget to replace the values `/path/to/openapi-generator-cli.jar`, `/path/to/your.jar` and `/path/to/openapi.yaml` in the previous command)

 For Windows (PowerShell) users, you will need to use `;` instead of `:` in the classpath, e.g.
 ```